vinodgaws/Jenkins-demo/README.md

 # Jenkins-demo

 This is testing for manually build in jenkins

-Jenkins testing for webhook.

-Another testing.
+Jenkins workload is running on node